 Things to Do in BarcelonaKemal Taner/Shutterstock.com

-Much of the attraction of Barcelona is the city’s wide range of sights.
-The architect, the design nerd, the football fan, the art historian, the city planner - there is something for all of them in the most self-assured city on the Mediterranean.
+Barcelona's impressive range of sights caters to all tastes - whether you're an architect, a designer, a football fan, an historian, or even a city planner - there's something for everyone in the most self-assured city on the Mediterranean.
 A visit to Sagrada Familia, Casa Mila and Casa Calvet is a must when visiting Barcelona.Casa VicensThe more recent of Gaudí's many projects to be opened to the public is the Casa Vicens.
 Built between 1883 and 1885 and declared as a World Heritage Site by UNESCO in 2005, Casa Vicens was the first house designed by Catalan architect Antoni Gaudí.
 Located in the bohemian district of Gràcia, this bold project, commissioned as a summer house, combines elements of nature into a chaotic and yet peaceful retreat.

 Read More...Address: Carrer de les Carolines 20-26, Barcelona